Rodriguespn/medbuddy-bi/README.md

 # ACSS SIGA-BI System
-Contains the ASL description of the ACSS SIGA-BI system
+Contains a simplified requirements specification of the ACSS SIGA-BI system, written in ASL